Peripheral neuropathy

 Your feelings

-Having peripheral neuropathy affects each person differently.
-You may find that your life is not affected very much, or you may have many more challenges and difficulties to cope with.
+Peripheral neuropathy affects each person differently.
+It may not affect your life very much.
+But some people may have more symptoms and difficulties to manage.

-It is natural to feel isolated and frustrated if your symptoms cause changes to your lifestyle.
+It is natural to feel isolated and frustrated if your symptoms mean you have to make changes to your lifestyle.
 Everyone has their own way of coping.
 Some people find it helpful to talk to friends or family, while some get help from others.
-Sometimes it is helpful to share your experiences at a local cancer support group.
-Some people prefer to keep their feelings to themselves.
-You can also connect with people in our Online Community.
-The emotional support forum is a place to talk with others who understand what you are going through.
+For example, it may help to share your experiences at a local cancer support group.
+Some people get support from online groups.
+Visit our Online Community where you can talk with others who understand what you are going through.

 About our information